List of Modern Family characters: Lily Tucker-Pritchett

 Lily Elizabeth Tucker-Pritchett (Jaden and Ella Hiller seasons 1 and 2; Aubrey Anderson-Emmons seasons 3 to 11) is the adopted daughter of Cameron and Mitchell.
-They named her after the daughter of Charlotte from the HBO series Sex and the City and Cam's pig "Aunt Lily."
+They named her after the daughter of Charlotte from the HBO series Sex and the City and Cam's pig "Aunt Lily".
 In the show's early seasons, Cameron often dressed her up as famous people for photoshoots, such as Diana Ross, Olivia Newton-John, Madonna and Stevie Wonder.
 Cameron and Mitchell practiced the Ferber method on Lily when she was a baby, which prescribes allowing a baby to cry for a predetermined amount of time before intervening, though Cameron had difficulty fulling committing to this, even watching movies with her like Scarface, which he believes she likes because of the bright colors, particularly the club shooting scene.

 In the first two seasons, she was portrayed by twins Ella Hiller and Jaden Hiller.
 By season three, the twins "retired," their mother stating they did not enjoy acting.
 The role was recast with Aubrey Anderson-Emmons, who is older, and who uttered the character's first lines.

 Aubrey Anderson-Emmons portrayed Lily Tucker-Pritchett, the adoptive daughter of Cam and Mitchell.

 As she grows, Lily develops a sarcastic personality, in contrast to her expressive and sentimental parents.
 In contrast to her dads, she is not very chatty but when she does speak she is unafraid to speak her mind, no matter how impolite her thoughts may be.

 Lily's stable personality and dry humor is there to balance the dramatic antics of her fathers and she constantly helps them see the light and find some common ground, like helping calm her parents when they adopted her baby brother Rexford.

 Lily had the alter ego of "Lizbo" to her dad Cam's "Fizbo" but in the end dropped it as she was tired of it.

-Lily is often the odd one out at school and wants to fit in; scenes are shown making the viewer aware of her different cultural/race background to her dads and her straight identity.
+Lily is often the odd one out at school and wants to fit in; scenes are shown making the viewer aware of her different cultural/race background to her dads and her straight sexuality.
 However, as a 12 year old she finds that as well as having embarrassing parents, her dads' insights into boys helps her friends during a sleepover.